 As the first fully accredited School District in Florida, Broward County Public Schools (BCPS) continues to be a leader in delivering excellence in education to every student, every school, every day.
 With more than 30,000 employees, BCPS is proud of those individuals who have dedicated themselves to ensuring the future success of our more than 271,000 students.
-The Caliber Awards provide the opportunity for the District to recognize employees who have excelled as teachers, principals, assistant principals and school-related/District employees.
-Download Caliber Awards program booklet.
+The Caliber Awards program provides the opportunity for the District to recognize employees who have excelled as teachers, principals, assistant principals and school-related employees.

-Teacher of the Year
+Congratulations to our Teacher of the Year Finalists

-School-Related/ District Employee of the Year Finalists
+Congratulations to our School-Related Employee of the Year Finalists

 - Hazel Chantel James - Office of Student Support Initiatives and Recovery

 - Amanda Muir - Deerfield Beach Elementary School